Giant-Bomb-Preservation-Project/duders-zone/README.md

 ## Requirements

 - Node 19+
-- Python 3.9+ (optional - for refreshing the store for IA)
+- Python 3.9+ (optional - for refreshing the data store)

 ## Developing